Walmart’s ‘Juneteenth Ice Cream’ sparks backlash on social media: ‘Nobody asked for this’

-(NEXSTAR) – Walmart is facing backlash from customers and social-media users over its new Juneteenth-themed ice cream.
+(NEXSTAR) – Walmart is “reviewing” its decision to release Juneteenth-themed ice cream following backlash from customers and social media users, the company says.

 Walmart’s “Celebration Edition Juneteenth™ Ice Cream” started attracting attention on Twitter over the weekend, with users calling out Walmart for allegedly trying to capitalize on the holiday.